AbdullahZuhair21/CRTP/README.md

 ```
 Get-DomainGPOLocalGroup
 ```
-Get users which are in a local group of a machine using GPO
+Get users who are in a local group of a machine using GPO
 ```
 Get-DomainGPOComputerLocalGroupMapping -ComputerIdentity dcop-student1
 ```